-I am Associate Professor in Economic History at Lund University, Pro Futura Scientia Fellow XVI at SCAS, Research Fellow at the CEPR, and Affiliated Researcher at IFN.
+I am Associate Professor in Economic History at Lund University, Pro Futura Scientia Fellow at SCAS, Research Fellow at the CEPR, and Affiliated Researcher at IFN.
 I also serve on the editorial board of the Journal of Economic History and the European Review of Economic History.

 A longer blurb about me